Symphonies

 - The activity uses both the original data and your input from the previous step.

-Flows, activities, states comparison
+Flows, activities, and states

 This table summarizes the differences between flows, activities, and states:

-| Concept | Description | Role | Defined In | Example |
+| Concept | Description | Role | Defined in | Example |

 |---|---|---|---|---|